 This is a big time of transition for you as a parent, but your biggest worry may be how your college student is coping.
 Most days will be great, but there will be days when things just aren’t shaping up as planned.
 A low grade that wasn't expected.
 A new friend who turned out not to be so friendly.
 The list goes on.
 So, be prepared for that “I can’t do this” call that is likely to come at one point or another.
 Your student is still in the early stages of figuring out how it works to live independently.
 Despite being away from home, you’re still their guardian; you’re still needed as a shoulder to cry on or as a listening ear.
 Take this time to offer a reminder about why they are at college in the first place: to learn and receive an amazing education, to build lasting relationships, and to grow as a person.
 More so at this stage than any other, your advice is pure gold.

 5. Set Up Weekly E-Dates

 You’re used to seeing your student every day.
 It’s a big adjustment to lose that face-to-face time.
 Luckily for you, technology is on your side!
 As you’re both adjusting to life away, agree to grab a few minutes once a week on a FaceTime or Skype call.
 It’s easy, free, and a pretty good remedy for a homesick heart.

 6. Remember: No News Is Good News

-As a parent, you love being in the know.
+As their family member, you love being in the know.
 But your new college student is experiencing life independently for the first time, and that is a good thing!